 How can I find a certified laboratory?

 You can access a list of MassDEP-certified laboratories at https://eeaonline.eea.state.ma.us/DEP/Labcert/Labcert.aspx.
+See link below for instructions on using this database.

 How can I get the most recent certification status of a laboratory?